FI supervises the firms that received authorisation from FI to conduct business on the financial market.

-Supervision is one of the most important tools that FI has for carrying out its assignment.
-The main task of FI's supervision is to prevent problems on the financial markets, but the resources for supervision are and always will be limited.
-In order for supervision to have the greatest benefit, we must therefore deliberately prioritise our work.
-FI's starting point is that, to the greatest extent possible, the supervision will be risk-based and forward-looking.
+Supervision is one of FI's most important tools for carrying out its assignment.
+The main objective of FI's supervision is to prevent problems on the financial markets, but the resources for supervision are and always will be limited.
+In order for our supervision to have the greatest benefit, we must deliberately prioritise our work.
+FI's point of departure is that, to the greatest extent possible, its supervision should be risk-based and forward-looking.

-Swedish insurance undertakings are active in other countries, and foreign undertakings are active on the Swedish market.
-The supervision of insurance undertakings with operations in several countries is conducted through supervisory colleges.
-These colleges are groups of representatives from the supervisory authorities in the countries where the insurance company is active.
+Many Swedish Insurance undertakings are active in other countries, and many foreign firms are active on the Swedish market.
+These operations often occur through insurance groups, which consist of several insurance undertakings with joint owners.
+In order to supervise insurance groups with operations in several EU countries, we work in supervisory colleges.
+Representatives from the supervisory authorities in the countries where the insurance group in question is active belong to the supervisory colleges.
 Work in the colleges is governed by cooperation agreements between the countries' authorities.

-FI chairs four colleges as the home country authority and participates in another eight colleges.
+FI chairs four colleges as the homeland authority and participates in another six colleges.